gholmes829/Project-4/README.md

 # Run the Program
-In order to run the demo you will need [node.js](https://node.js.org/en/) and a valid spotify account.
+In order to run the demo you will need [node.js](https://node.js.org/en/), python3, the numpy python library and a valid spotify account.
 1. To run the program you will need to type `node flow.js` to create a local server.
 2. Then to access the server open a web browser and go to the url `http://localhost:8888/'
 3. Once at `http://localhost:8888/` click the login button to begin